 Follow these guidelines when compiling your reference list:

-Are you struggling to find all of the publication information to complete a reference?
-Did you know that our referencing generator can do it for you?
+Are you struggling to find the publication information to complete a reference?
+Did you know that our referencing generator can help you?

-Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter of seconds using Cite This For Me’s Harvard referencing tool.
+Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter clicks using the Cite This For Me Harvard referencing tool.
 Sign in to your Cite This For Me account to save and export your reference list straight from the generator.

 Accurate referencing doesn’t only protect your work from plagiarism – presenting your source material in a consistent and clear way also enhances the readability of your work.
 Closely follow the Harvard referencing system’s formatting rules on font type, font size, text-alignment and line spacing to ensure that your work is easily legible.
 Before submitting your work check that you have formatted your whole paper – including your reference list – according to the style’s formatting guidelines.